vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 sūtaka', 'wife', 'women', 'yati'; agha is used often as a synonym for a.
 267-268; atikrantasauca 282 284; birth and death are causes of 2. only when they become known to the person to be affected 276; brahmana who has studied the vedas and kept vedic fires becomes free from impurity in one day, one who has only mastered the veda in three days, one devoid of both in ten days 270; defined by Mitaksarā 268; derivation from the word suci 267; differing views in ancient times as to explanation of the origin of a. for ten days on birth and death 309; explanation of varying provi sions on a 288; impurity on birth 275; exceptions to rules about atikrāptasauca 284; five classes of cases in which rules about ā. do not operate 296; for adopted son in case natural father or adoptive father dies or for natural father and adop tive father when the adopted son

 dies and for sapindas 280-281 ; for carrying a dead body for money 289; for father and sapindas on abortion, still-birth or after the birth of a child 275; for mother when there is abortion in the first four months of pregnancy or in later months of pregnancy or on still-birth or after birth 275; for slaves when masters die 292: form 'asucya' is found in Devala and other smrtis 267; general rules about a.
 276-277; great divergence of views on ques tion about the periods of ā, if a sapinda's death comes to one's ears more than ten days after death 283 ; Haradatta's definition of a.
 268 ; in the case of an ahitāgni or non a hitagni dying in a different country, whose bones even are not found and whose effigy is cremated 286; in tensity of impurity was arranged on a descending scale in the following order viz. a sütikā (a freshly delivered woman), rajasvala (a woman in monthly illness), death and birth 274; king's death required the re sidents of the country to observe a. up till the advent of the day or night next after the king's death 281-282; Manu and others mention several optional periods of impurity 270-271, 307; Manu and others urge men not to increase through laziness the number of days for which a. is to be observed 271; meaning of asaucasannipāta 292 ff; meaning of life-long impurity 274 ; medieval brahmanas attached exaggerated im portance to ceremonial purity after ā.
-273; Mitākşarā says that dicta of Parāśara on periods of impurity should be discarded as opposed to several smrtis and popular usageru 272; most important subject under u the head of suddhi is ā..
+273; Mitākṣarā says that dicta of Parāśara on periods of impurity should be discarded as opposed to several smrtis and popular usageru 272; most important subject under u the head of suddhi is ā..
 269 70 atikrāntāsauca for sapindas na birth 283; no periods of a. prescsibedaro

 POONA